grafana/k6-docs/src/data/markdown/docs/02 javascript api/09 k6-grpc/20 Client/20-Client-connect-connect-address-params.md

 title: "Client.connect(address [,params])"
 ---

 Opens a connection to a gRPC server; will block until a connection is made or a connection error is thrown.
-Cannot be called during `init` cycle.
+Cannot be called during the [`init` phase](/using-k6/test-life-cycle).

 See [Client.close()]() to close the connection.